bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 And of course, the point of getting certified isn’t to get the badge by any means but to improve your skills and get proof of knowledge you possess.

-Thought it’s a relief to know that you could attempt the exam without the hassle of identity verification or the pressure of being watched.
+Though it’s a relief to know that you could attempt the exam without the hassle of identity verification or the pressure of being watched.
 Just make sure your internet connection is stable.

 {{< figure src="/article_images/psm-1-certification-exam-preparation-img1.jpg" alt="PSM I certification exam is open-book, but you shouldn't count on it" caption="photo by \@tima-miroshnichenko on Pexels">}}